Post title or brief description

 Flower-covered taverna fronts line a harbourside promenade in lefkada in may, with empty dining tables and blue parasols beside moored sailing boats

-Getting to Lefkada is slightly unusual.
-There’s no ferry.
-The island connects to the mainland by a causeway and a floating bridge beside the fortress of Castle of Agia Mavra.
-Every hour or so during the day, the bridge swings open to let boats pass, stopping traffic for around 10 to 15 minutes.
-In May, that pause feels calm rather than frustrating.
-Cars pull over, people step out, and the wait becomes part of the arrival.
+The island connects to the Greek mainland by a causeway rather than a ferry, which makes the arrival feel different from most island trips.
+A floating bridge beside the old fortress of Castle of Agia Mavra opens once an hour or so to let boats pass, stopping traffic for around ten to fifteen minutes.
+In May that pause tends to feel unhurried.
+Drivers pull over, people get out of their cars, and the wait becomes part of arriving rather than an obstacle to it.

-That slower pace carries through the rest of the island.
+That pace carries through most of what follows.

 Porto Katsiki beach curves beneath sheer white limestone cliffs, its turquoise water meeting a wide shingle shoreline with a handful of visitors scattered along it